LaCodon/Famework/README.md

 [![Build Status](https://travis-ci.org/LaCodon/Famework.svg?branch=master)](https://travis-ci.org/LaCodon/Famework)
 [![CC0](https://licensebuttons.net/p/zero/1.0/80x15.png)](http://creativecommons.org/publicdomain/zero/1.0/)
 # Famework
 Famework is a simple to use PHP Framwork to easily create splendid but lightweight web applications, based on a MVC pattern.
+See Wiki for further information and documentation!

 ## Minimal setup
 In order to make Famework ready to use, you have to do the following easy steps: